Like I Care (novel). Toronto: Tightrope Books, 2012.

 Like I Care is set in Vancouver an hour or two into the future, when everything is just like it is now, apart from the invasion of monsters from Japanese Horror movies, the frequent earthquakes, and the army of scooter-riding Yé-yé girls taking over the streets.
-The characters include a couple of families who live in an upscale suburb.
-Arnold is a struggling real-estate agent who is going through a divorce from Linda, who believes she is Princess Diana.
-Their daughter, Christiana, is an aspiring model.
-Lawrence, their neighbour, has retired from his civil service career and is now a consultant who specializes in writing pointless mission statements.
+Arnold is a struggling real-estate agent who is going through a divorce from Linda, who is obsessed with Princess Diana.
+Lawrence, their neighbour, is a consultant who specializes in writing pointless mission statements.
 He’s plotting an affair with a young woman who belongs to a cannibal cult led by a chef who has created the perfect Canadian cuisine—eating the corrupt.
-Lawrence’s blended family includes Dorothy, his wife, and her son Thomas, who has dropped out of university and discovered that his true vocation is watching daytime TV.
 They’re all about to be transformed through the influence of legendary New-Age financier and evangelist of globalization Mitchell Morphus.
-Thomas becomes his evil twin, Raoul, and joins Morphus in founding a company that markets obsolete trends.
-Christiana is transformed into a media icon without her knowledge or consent.
-Arnold also jumps on the Mitchell Morphus bandwagon and finds himself in Taiwan just in time for the invasion.
 Fear, uncertainty, disinformation: that’s the mantra of the 21st century, and Arnold and his friends are living it to the hilt.

 “…nine stories of remarkable intensity…Guppy’s characters are always vivid, familiar and surprisingly unpredictable” Canadian Literature